rq-Chen/Singh2020PreProc/README.md

 ```

 There should be six packages, each with 185-186 subjects.
 But currently only three are available (as for 2023/06/06).

+## Notes on DVARS

+The original (Singh et. al., 2020) paper uses FSL and a bash script (`[PackageName]/utilities/dvars_nichols.sh`) from Dr. Thomas Nichols to compute "standardized DVARS".
+Seems like this script came from [here](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/nichols/scripts/fsl/dvars.sh) as given by [Dr. Nichols' 2013 paper](https://arxiv.org/abs/1704.01469).

+However, we now use a package developed by Dr. Nichols and Soroosh Afyouni in 2017 called [DVARS](https://github.com/asoroosh/DVARS) associated with their [NeuroImage paper](https://doi.org/10.1016/j.neuroimage.2017.12.098) to calculate the "relative DVARS".
+For whatever reason, the results from the two methods are different by ~0.1% even after scaling (note that scaling DVARS will not influence our results).
+We still decided to use this one since it's newer and listed on [Dr. Nichols' website](http://www.nisox.org/Software/DSE/).
+It also does not require FSL (though it requires MATLAB's statistical toolbox).
+And most importantly, it has much fewer file IO, making it much faster than the old one on our server (10 min per run -> 100s per run).

+However, if you want to use the identical pipeline as Singh2020, you can set `use_old_fslDVARS = true` in `calc_DVAR_mod.m`.

 ## For Resting State Only (Singh et. al., 2020)